Bankole2000/tql-card-validation/README.md

         "valid": true,
         "message": "Valid Card",
         "card": {
-          ...cardDetails
+          //...cardDetails
         }
     }
 }
 ```
 ## XML Response
-TO get response in XML - simply change the `content-type` in the header to `application/xml`
+To get response in XML - simply change the `content-type` in the header to `application/xml`